-Staff finds that, pursuant to Section 24-121(a)(5) of the prior Subdivision Regulations, this application conforms to the land use recommendation of the master plan.
+Pursuant to Section 24-121(a)(5) of the prior Subdivision Regulations, this PPS conforms to the land use recommendation of the master plan.

-4. Stormwater Management-An application for a major subdivision must include an approved stormwater management (SWM) concept plan, or an indication that an application for such approval has been filed with the appropriate agency or the municipality having approval authority.
+7. Stormwater Management-An application for a major subdivision must include an approved stormwater management (SWM) concept plan, or an indication that an application for such approval has been filed with the appropriate agency or the municipality having approval authority.
 An unapproved SWM Concept Plan (8875-2022) was submitted with this PPS.
 The plan shows the use of eight dry wells and one submerged gravel wetland system to treat and detain stormwater before it leaves the site.
 An approved SWM concept plan will be required as part of the application, at the time of permit review.
-No further information is required, at this time, regarding SWM with this PPS application.
+No further information is required, at this time, regarding SWM with this PPS.

-Staff find that development of the site, in conformance with the SWM concept plan and any subsequent revisions, to ensure that no on-site or downstream flooding occurs, satisfies the requirements of Section 24-130 of the prior Subdivision Regulations.
+Development of the site, in conformance with the SWM concept plan and any subsequent revisions, to ensure that no on-site or downstream flooding occurs, satisfies the requirements of Section 24-130 of the prior Subdivision Regulations.

-5. Parks and Recreation-This PPS has been reviewed for conformance with the requirements and recommendations of Plan 2035, the 2017 Land Preservation, Parks and Recreation Plan for Prince George's County, the 2013 Formula 2040: Functional Master Plan for Parks, Recreation and Open Space, and the prior Subdivision Regulations, as they pertain to public parks and recreation and facilities.
+8. Parks and Recreation-This PPS has been reviewed for conformance with the requirements and recommendations of Plan 2035, the 2017 Land Preservation, Parks and Recreation Plan for Prince George's County, the 2013 Formula 2040: Functional Master Plan for Parks, Recreation and Open Space, and the prior Subdivision Regulations, as they pertain to public parks and recreation and facilities.

-Staff reviewed this PPS for conformance to the master plan, per Section 24-121(a)(5).
+This PPS was reviewed for conformance to the master plan, per Section 24-121(a)(5).
 The proposed development has no impact on the master plan park and open space recommendations.